Iltotore/iron/README.md

 # ScalaLint
 *Compiled Once, Reliable Everywhere.*

-ScalaLint is an advanced type constraints system.
+ScalaLint is a refined type system for Dotty.
 It allows you to add assertion/conditions to types of parameters, variables or method returned value.

 # Features